SDMourtas/BWASD/README.md

 # BWASD
 A Bio-inspired Neural Network for Loan Approval Classification Implementation of a 3-layer feed-forward neural network model that is trained using a bio-inspired weights-and-structure-determination (BWASD) algorithm for loan approval classification.\
-The purpose of this package is to determine whether or not to approve a loan through a WASDC neural network.\
+The purpose of this package is to determine whether or not to approve a loan through a BWASD neural network.\
 The main articles used are the followings:
 *	S.D.
 Mourtas, V.N.
 Katsikis, P.S.
 Stanimirovic and L.A.
 Kazakovtsev, "Loan Approval Classification Using a Bio-inspired Neural Network," (submitted)